List of Hollyoaks spinoffs: Hollyoaks: IRL

-Hollyoaks IRL, is a five-part documentary series that premiered in 2021.
-The series explores individual's experiences of depression and suicide, county lines child exploitation, disability, eating disorders and conversion therapy, all of which had been featured in high-profile Hollyoaks storylines.
-John Junior, who shared his suicide story on BBC Radio 5, inspired the series, which features him and his story.
-Hollyoaks: IRL was nominated for a BAFTA TV Award Short-form programme award in 2022.
+Hollyoaks IRL is a five-part documentary series that premiered in 2021.
+The series explores real-life experiences relating to depression and suicide, county lines, child exploitation, disability, eating disorders and conversion therapy, reflecting of topics that were featured in Hollyoaks storylines.

+Mental health campaigner John Junior's story inspired the series after they discussed their experiences with suicidal thoughts and the impact of a Hollyoaks storyline on BBC Radio 5 Live.
+Junior featured in the series, sharing their story.

-On 26 November 2022, the series won best digital creativity at the Royal Television Society (North West) awards.
+Hollyoaks IRL was nominated for the British Academy Television Award for Best Short Form Programme in 2022.
+On 26 November 2022, the series won Best Digital Creativity at the Royal Television Society North West Awards.